vjosset/reasonlpp/README.md

 MIDI transport buttons are defined on the very bottom row.

-- Toggle Loop: "Mute" button on the LPP
+- Toggle Loop: `Mute` button on the LPP
-- Rewind: "Solo" button on the LPP
+- Rewind: `Solo` button on the LPP
-- Fast Forward: "Volume" button on the LPP
+- Fast Forward: `Volume` button on the LPP
-- Stop: "Pan" button on the LPP
+- Stop: `Pan` button on the LPP
-- Play: "Sends" button on the LPP
+- Play: `Sends` button on the LPP
-- Record: "Stop Clip" button on the LPP
+- Record: `Stop Clip` button on the LPP

 ### Velocity Toggle